max8539/test-runner/README.md

     *[4.4 - Other Troubleshooting](#44---other-troubleshooting)*

 ## 1 - Setting Up your Project for Testing
-Copy test-runner.js and the `tests` directory, including its contents, in the root directory of your project.
+Copy `test-runner.js` and the `tests` directory, including its contents, in the root directory of your project.
 Other files in the repository need not be copied.

 Install Node.js if it is not already installed on your system.

 ## 2 - Configuring Test Settings
 Test settings are configured by modifying values in the `tests/testconfig.json` file.
-The following settings are available:
+The settings available are described below.

+You may wish to enter the values in `tests/testconfig.json` from scratch, in which case, copy the testconfig.json provided in this repository.
+Alternately you may wish to build upon one of the templates which can be found here (coming soon).

+Note that updates to test-runner.js may add additional fields in `tests/testconfig.json`, or change the data types of existing fields.
+If you notice test-runner.js running into errors while reading your settings, you should check back here for any recent changes.

 **WARNING:** Ensure that you enter settings correctly in `tests/testconfig.json` as the value in each of the key-value pairs, like `"key":value`, noting the semicolon between the key and the value.
 Also ensure that the the data type you enter for each value matches the data types specified below.